noir-lang/noir/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 Let's go step by step into what the `entrypoint` function is doing:

-#include_code entrypoint-init yarn-project/noir-contracts/src/contracts/schnorr_hardcoded_account_contract/src/main.nr rust

-We first initialise the private function context using the provided arguments, as we do in any other function.
-We use a `BoundedVec` container to make it easy to collect the arguments into a single array to be hashed, but we could also have assembled it manually.

 #include_code entrypoint-auth yarn-project/noir-contracts/src/contracts/schnorr_hardcoded_account_contract/src/main.nr rust

-Next is authenticating the transaction.
+We authenticate the transaction.
 To do this, we serialise and Pedersen-hash the payload, which contains the instructions to be carried out along with a nonce.
 We then assert that the signature verifies against the resulting hash and the contract public key.
 This makes a transaction with an invalid signature unprovable.

 #include_code entrypoint-auth yarn-project/noir-contracts/src/contracts/schnorr_hardcoded_account_contract/src/main.nr rust